Somoy73/Frontend-UI-Element-Detection-and-Classification/README.md

 ---

 Some folders may be missing due to upload limitations.
-So, create them if they don't exist using the same file names given above.
+So, create them if they don't exist using the same folder names given above.
+For instance, under-training-models/faster_rcnn folder is missing.
+So create them, then copy over the pipeline.config file from exported-models/10200 and make necessary changes. **This needs to be done if you are planning to train.**

-See [Configure the Training Pipeline](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#configure-the-training-pipeline) for figuring out what changes need to be done.
+See [Configure the Training Pipeline](https://tensorflow-object-detection-api-tutorial.readthedocs.io/en/latest/training.html#configure-the-training-pipeline) for figuring out what changes need to be done in pipeline.config file.

 ## Commands